rms11/screenShot/README.md

 # screenShot
 Shell Script to capture and crop screenshots for fast photo database

+checkAndInstall and txtCreator functions are under repair.

-Check and install function is under repiar the program uses Scrot, Imagemagick, v4l-utils
+the program uses Scrot, Imagemagick, v4l-utils

 Use these commands to download manually:
 1. sudo apt-get install scrot
 2. sudo apt-get install imagemagick